 With so much change, media and entertainment companies now have a massive opportunity to better serve current and prospective consumers

-In recent years, digital disruption has upended traditional business models within the media and entertainment marketplace.
+In recent years, digital disruption has upended traditional business models within the media and entertainment industry.
 Content consumption across media channels, devices and demographics is on the rise.
 Due to unprecedented Internet usage and adoption of Internet-enabled devices, consumers are now at the heart of a digital ecosystem in which they actively create, distribute and consume content.

 Today’s media consumer is a multi-tasker, simultaneously watching TV, and discussing the program via social media or a smartphone app.
 They crave ever-deeper engagement - even participation - in the content they enjoy.

 According to the Connected Audience Report from Salesforce Research, 40 percent of millennial and Gen Z consumers value personalized recommendations so much that they’re likely to pay for them.

 Even millennials have seen fundamental shifts in consumption of media.
 After all, they experienced the rise of social media, online news, streaming, and digital video firsthand.

 The modern landscape of media is very different than it was back then – and the coming years will see even more prolific changes.